 Family Systems Therapy

-What is Family Therapy?
+What is Family System Therapy?

-The hope is that with steady family therapy, the presenting individual, along with his/her family members will learn healthier coping, conflict-resolution, and communication skills that will trigger healthier and more positive family interactions, so the presenting individual no longer displays the distressing, and possibly destructive or dangerous behaviors and symptoms.
+The hope is that with steady family therapy, the presenting individual, along with their family members will learn healthier coping, conflict-resolution, and communication skills that will trigger healthier and more positive family interactions, so the presenting individual no longer displays the distressing, and possibly destructive or dangerous behaviors and symptoms.

 Family therapists strongly encourage whole family (system) participation during treatment, because they believe that the problem lies within the family, not solely within the individual.